 This comes up in the form of a blur that makes them look like they are moving.

 The common giveaways are the light streaks and lines that appear when you close up the image.

-Images that have a smooth looking blur everywhere will most likely be a result of poor focusing.
-On the other hand, camera shake will have a much more rough, jagged, harsh look to it.
+Images that have a smooth-looking blur everywhere will most likely be a result of poor focusing.
+On the other hand, the camera shake will have a much more rough, jagged, harsh look to it.

 Camera shake can easily ruin one of your best shots.
 Every photographer prefers to have a noisy but sharp picture than a blurry image, making blur much more unpreferable.

 Interestingly, camera shake photography does exist.
 They purposefully use motion blur to make their images look fast.

 Blur is an interesting topic since it can also be mistakenly seen as poor focusing.
 Luckily, you can easily distinguish them.

 The blur appears more rough and jagged around the edges, while poor focus looks soft all over.
 Do not forget that you can easily prevent motion blur while performing handheld photography.

 You can either use the technique and tips above or maybe splurge some cash to buy a good tripod and wireless release.

 Jon has been a passionate photographer for 10+ years.
 Fun fact is that he has a collection of around 300-400 cameras that his family has collected over the years.
 Outside of photography, he has a Masters Degree in Engineering and has 13 years experience working in the industry across the globe.